Pontifical School of Theology

 3 credits

-Christian archeology is a multi-disciplinary science, the aim of which is to discover and study buried monuments and treasures related to the Christian faith, and which can be divided into places of worship (such as baptisteries, churches, monasteries, cemeteries, or catacombs), liturgical objects or instruments (tools, vestments, furniture, minor arts), and their restoration and preservation for future generations (museology).
+Christian archeology is a multi-disciplinary science, the aim of which is to discover and study buried monuments and treasures related to the Christian faith.
+These monuments and treasures can be places of worship (such as baptisteries, churches, monasteries, cemeteries, or catacombs), liturgical objects or instruments (tools, vestments, furniture, minor arts).
+The objective of this field is to restore and preserve them for future generations (museology).

 This global vision of Christian archeology encompasses the main traditions (habits and customs) and rituals of Western and Eastern Christians.
 The course aims to take a closer look at the various monumental and minor artefacts found in the excavations of various Christian places of worship and used in liturgical celebrations and daily life.